tc39/how-we-work/how-to-participate-in-meetings.md

 associated time box.

-During Presentations, if you notice something a speaker says that you want a clarification of, or to make a comment, you can do this in the "Queue".
+During Presentations, if you notice something a speaker says that you want a clarification of, or to make a comment, you can do this in the queue.
 There are three options: new topic, clarifying question, and point of order.
 It looks something like this:

 ![](./images/queue.png)